|Elliott Sound Products||Valve (Vacuum Tube) Amplifier Design Considerations|

 This would seem to be an all-win situation, but how to pull current through the auxiliary winding with a high impedance and have it track the main (audio) winding perfectly?
 The obvious answer is to use a second valve as a current source, which must be of the same type as the main valve.
 The issue of DC is now solved, so the transformer is optimised in terms of inductance, number of turns and core size.
 Unfortunately, we now have a second valve and an auxiliary winding that do nothing for the audio signal, but consume power, further reducing overall efficiency.

-The obvious answer is right there ... don't just use the second valve as a current source, but drive it with the opposite polarity from the signal used for the amplifying valve.
+The obvious answer is right there ... don't just use the second valve as a passive current source, but drive it with the opposite polarity from the signal used for the amplifying valve (an active current source).
 Now, we have two amplifying valves, operating in push-pull.
 It was quickly found that this has another benefit too - the second harmonic distortion (which can easily reach 5% or more) is cancelled.
 Because the two valves are working with opposite polarities, anything that is common to both valves (in this case, DC supply ripple (hum) and second harmonic distortion) virtually disappears - assuming the valves are closely matched of course.

 Figure 3 - Current Balancing & Push-Pull Comparison